mjordan/bagit_indexer/README.md

 # BagIt Indexer

 A proof-of-concept tool for extracting data from Bags and indexing it in Elasticsearch.
 Its purpose is to demonstrate some techniques for managing Bags.
-For example, some questions you can ask of the indexed data are:
+For example, questions you can ask of the indexed data include:

-* I want to know which Bags were created on a specific date
+* which Bags were created on a specific date
-* I want to know which Bags contain a specific file in their `/data` directory
+* which Bags contain a specific file in their `/data` directory
-* I want to know which Bags have specific keywords in their description
+* which Bags have specific keywords in their description
+* which Bags were created by a specific organization

+With a little more developement beyond this proof of concept, you could ask questions like:

-* I want to know which Bags have any `fetch` URLs
+* I want to know which Bags were created between two dates
 * I want to find all Bags with a specific Bagit version
+* I want to know which Bags have `fetch` URLs
+* I want to know which Bags have `fetch` URLs that point to a specific hostname
-* I have a Bag's filename and I want to find what source directory the Bag is in
+* I have a Bag's identifier and I want to find what source directory the Bag is in
+* I have a file, and I want to query Elasticsearch to see if its SHA-1 (or other) hash matches any that are in Bag
+* I want to know which Bags have a 'Bag-Group-Identifier' tag that contains the ID of a specific collection
+* I want to know which Bags use a specific [BagIt profile](https://github.com/ruebot/bagit-profiles)
+* I want to know which Bags contain a specific file that is not managed by the Bag (e.g., "DC.xml" in the root of the Bag)

+Further possiblities include:

+* On moving Bags to a different storage location, update their "source_path" values in the Elasticsearch index
+* Develop a desktop or web-based app that performs functions similar to this command-line tool

 ## System requirements and installation